khulnasoft-lab/design.khulnasoft.com/contents/components/infinite-scroll.md

   - spinner
 ---

-Breaking up lists and distributing the results either by the use of [pagination](/components/pagination) or by infinite scroll helps the user parse a large number of items whenever there are too many results to show at once.
-We use both pagination and infinite scroll to segment results depending on the user’s task.
+Breaking up lists and distributing the results using infinite scroll helps the user parse a large number of items whenever there are too many results to show at once.

 ## Definition